Macbook for Engineering Students and Majors - Pros and Cons

 Pros of Macbook for Engineering

 - It's an Apple product.
 Period.
 This includes design, light-weight, portability, and a plus if you are an iPhone user accustomed to Apple apps.

 - Longer battery life than its Windows counterparts

 - Increasing number of software programs for engineers (for example: AutoCAD)

 Cons of Using Macbook For An Engineering Degree

 - No universality.
 While Macbooks are popular, most of your friends will be using a Windows PC.
 It's not a big issue if you are okay with the OS and use iPhone and its apps to sync everything.

-- Some programs may not run - for example, Matlab, a popular software for mechanical engineering, does not have a Mac version.
+- Some programs may not run.
 However, to run programs like these, it is easy to create another Windows OS in your Mac using parallels.
 All my friends do this and have had no problems whatsoever.
 This way, you get the performance of a Mac and also the compatibility of Windows.

 What's your opinion about using Macbook for engineering?